 Oahu features the Bernice Pauahi Bishop Museum with interactive exhibits and ancient artifacts.
 Experience Hawaii’s marine life at the Waikiki Aquarium or the Maui Ocean Center.
 The whole family can enjoy light shows at The Imiloa Astronomy Center on the Big Island.
 And there’s even an interactive museum on Kauai that features monthly Ohana Days with free activities.
 You’re never far from a day spent inside a museum.

-A rainy day is the perfect time to enjoy those fancy restaurants.
+A rainy day is a perfect time to enjoy those fancy restaurants.
 With the rain coming down, you won’t be distracted by ocean views or outdoor dining.
 You’ll be able to focus your senses on the food experience.
 Why not pick out a restaurant for both lunch and dinner?

 It’s time to pick up some souvenirs.
 You can find a shopping mall, or you can drive around to standalone shops.
 It’s the perfect way to escape the weather, and you don’t have to feel like you’re missing out by shopping during nice weather.